 Typography is not only about the actual text and the type of font that is used, it’s also about how the text is laid out, the space between the characters, and the line spacing.
 Everything involved in arranging and presenting the words and characters on a piece of paper or online is bundled up in Typography.

 We don’t need to become an expert in Typography, however appreciating the importance of the type of font being used, to the line spacing can help to guide a user’s emotion.

 Serif means the small features that “curl’ or protrude from letters.
 The way I was taught is that serif means “feet” (which it doesn’t explicitly), so an example of a Serif font is Times New Roman.
 Sans (which means “without” in french) means “without feet”.
 A classic example of a sans-serif font is Arial.

-Serif fonts are tradiontaly meant for the text that is part of the main body of content.
-The “feet” supposeldy help readers read the text heading or statements and
+Serif fonts are traditionally meant for the text that is part of the main body of content.

 A simple rule to keep in mind when using fonts in your designs is this;